33 Reproducibility and workflow

 renv.lock is boring.
 That is the point.
 Boring is reproducible.

-One more practical detail: when you switch between projects that use renv, you do not need to do anything special.
-Each project has its own library.
-When you open a project with renv, it activates automatically.
-Packages installed in one project are invisible to another.
-This isolation prevents the classic problem of updating a package for one project and breaking another.
+One practical detail worth knowing: when you switch between projects that use renv, you do not need to do anything special, because each project has its own library and renv activates automatically when you open the project.
+Packages installed in one project are invisible to another, which prevents the classic problem of updating a package for one analysis and breaking a different one.
+Code and dependencies are now pinned; but what about the prose, the figures, the narrative that wraps around your analysis?

 Exercises